WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/introduction.lagda.md

 data Bool : Type where
  true false : Bool

+-- Given any type A, the Maybe type constructor produces a new type Maybe A.
+-- E.g. nothing and just 17 are two elements of the type Maybe ℕ.

 data Maybe (A : Type) : Type where nothing : Maybe A just    : A → Maybe A

+-- E.g. left ¨john¨ is an element of the type Either String ℕ, and so is right 16.
+-- Another example is Either ℕ ℕ

 data Either (A B : Type) : Type where left  : A → Either A B